myersm0/deep-littre/README.md

 A deeply structured, computationally enriched edition of Émile Littré's _Dictionnaire de la langue française_ (1872–1877), built on François Gannaz's XMLittré digitization.
 Available as TEI Lex-0 XML and SQLite.

-Littré's dictionary contains 78,600 entries with etymological, historical, and literary citations, covering the language from Old French through the late 19th century.
+Littré's dictionary contains 78,599 entries with etymological, historical, and literary citations, covering the language from Old French through the late 19th century.
 François Gannaz digitized it as custom XML; this project transforms that XML into [TEI Lex-0](https://dariah-eric.github.io/lexicalresources/pages/TEILex0/TEILex0.html), along with an SQLite database for computational use.

 The pipeline is not a mechanical format conversion.
 Gannaz's XML uses a flat `<indent>` element as an overloaded catch-all for sub-senses, figurative uses, domain labels, locutions, register shifts, cross-references, proverbs, and grammatical transitions.
 The pipeline classifies each indent by semantic role under a strict certain-or-Unclassified regime, extracts canonical forms from locutions and proverbs, resolves scope ambiguities in grammatical transitions, and emits structured TEI that preserves Littré's semantic hierarchy.

-> **Status**: As of v0.2.0 the TEI output is schema-valid against TEI Lex-0 v0.9.5: 78,594 of 78,599 entries (99.994%) validate against the pinned RNG.
+> **Status**: As of v0.2.0 the TEI output is schema-valid against TEI Lex-0 v0.9.5: all 78,599 entries validate against the pinned RNG, as does the document as a whole.
 Classification coverage is still being refined.
 See [Known limitations](#known-limitations).

 ## TEI Lex-0 conformance

-The emitted XML validates against the TEI Lex-0 v0.9.5 RelaxNG schema (BCDH/tei-lex-0, 2026-02-08).
-Validation uses `jing` (libxml2's RelaxNG engine emits false positives on this schema) and runs in CI via `scripts/validate_lex0.jl`, which reports per-entry validity and ranked error signatures; see `scripts/README_validation.md`.
+The emitted XML validates against the TEI Lex-0 v0.9.5 RelaxNG schema (BCDH/tei-lex-0, 2026-02-08), both as a whole document and entry by entry.
+Validation uses `jing` (libxml2's RelaxNG engine emits false positives on this schema) through `scripts/validate_lex0.jl`, which reports per-entry validity and ranked error signatures; see `scripts/README_validation.md`.
+The per-entry pass substitutes a synthetic header for the real one, so it cannot see the `<teiHeader>`; document-level errors are therefore reported separately and fail the run on their own, independently of the per-entry gate.
 Where refinement is incomplete, the encoding uses documented conformant fallbacks (`<usg type="hint">` for unroutable labels, flattened `<hi rend="italic">` for phrase wrappers in restricted contexts).
-Schema-conformance questions are settled empirically by a probe file (`test/probe_lex0.xml`) of minimal single-construct entries, re-validated whenever the pinned schema changes.
+Schema-conformance questions are settled empirically by a probe file (`test/probe_lex0.xml`) of minimal single-construct entries paired with controls, re-validated in CI whenever the pinned schema changes.

 ## Downloads